luckyman1004/-next_theme_novela/README.md

 Once you've created the Logo component it should automatically appear in your site.

 The technique we have used is called Meta Repositories and Yarn Workspaces and is easier than Gatsby component shadowing.
-Just fork `next-theme-novela` and `next-lib-content`, update the `.meta` file, and run the install again.
+Just fork `-next_theme_novela` and `next-lib-content`, update the `.meta` file, and run the install again.

 ### Enabling Author pages